Orell Füssli: 19th century

-On 15 February 1870, the "bank of the citizens of Zürich", Zürcher Kantonalbank founded by the canton of Zürich, opened its first bank counter.

-The mandate to print banknotes is assigned to Orell Füssli and the company begins to specialise in this field.
+On 15 February 1870, the "bank of the citizens of Zürich", Zürcher Kantonalbank, founded by the canton of Zürich, opened its first bank counter.
+The mandate to print banknotes is assigned to Orell Füssli, and the company begins to specialise in this field.

-The year 1890 marked the birth of today's modern company, which was transformed into the public limited company Art.
-Institut Orell Füssli.
-One year earlier the advertising agency founded in the middle of the 19th century had already been transformed into a public limited company, which latterly traded under the name ofa Orell Füssli Werbe AG and was sold to Publigroupe in 1998.
+In 1890, the current company, Art.
+Institut Orell Füssli, came into existence and transitioned into a public limited company.
+One year earlier, the advertising agency, founded in the middle of the 19th century, had already been transformed into a public limited company, which later traded under the name Orell Füssli Werbe and was sold to Publigroupe in 1998.

 The foundation of the Swiss National Bank (SNB) in 1907 signalled the introduction of a uniform currency system with banknotes throughout Switzerland.
 In 1909, Orell Füssli printed banknotes based on Swiss designs for the SNB on a trial basis for the first time.
 Individual denominations of OF were printed from the second series introduced by the SNB in 1911.

 Orell Füssli moved from the city centre to the Wiedikon district, which was incorporated in 1893, in 1923 due to lack of space.
-The inconspicuous building complex at Dietzingerstrasse 3 in the immediate vicinity of the old village centre has been the company's headquarters ever since.
-With the move, the printing press equipment was upgraded, which led to the introduction of inline intaglio printing process on a broad front and determined everyday printing for decades.
-The publishing business was given its own independent market presence as Orell Füssli Verlag as early as 1925, and the name was immediately adopted as the company name in 1999 during the reorganisation and spin-off.
+The company's headquarters has been the inconspicuous building complex at Dietzingerstrasse 3, located in the immediate vicinity of the old village centre, ever since.
+With the move, the printing press equipment was upgraded, which led to the introduction of the inline intaglio printing process on a broad front and determined everyday printing for decades.
+The publishing business was given its independent market presence as Orell Füssli Verlag as early as 1925, and the name was immediately adopted as the company name in 1999 during the reorganisation and spin-off.

-In 1974 the company changed its name to Orell Füssli Graphische Betriebe AG (ofgb).
-Around the same time, with the design of the sixth banknote series, which was introduced by the SNB in 1976, the ofgb security printing department became the sole printer for all Swiss banknotes.
+In 1974, the company changed its name to Orell Füssli Graphische Betriebe AG (OFGB).
+Around the same time, the OFGB security printing department became the sole printer for all Swiss banknotes with the design of the sixth banknote series introduced by the SNB in 1976.

-The 1990s were characterised by upheaval, and a radical restructuring was carried out in 1992: the commercial printing plant was sold to Zürichsee Medien, Orell Füssli Kartographie became largely independent, while the banknote printing plant was further upgraded.
-Orell Füssli Buchhandlungs AG was founded with the German book retailer Heinrich Hugendubel (Buchhandlung zum Elsässer) as a minority shareholder.
-This effectively created the present-day company in terms of its portfolio (publishing, book retailing, security printing).
+The 1990s were characterised by upheaval, and a radical restructuring was carried out in 1992: the commercial printing plant was sold to Zürichsee Medien, Orell Füssli Kartographie became largely independent, and the banknote printing plant was further upgraded.
+The German book retailer Heinrich Hugendubel (Buchhandlung zum Elsässer) founded Orell Füssli Buchhandlungs AG as a minority shareholder.
+This transaction effectively created the present-day company in terms of its portfolio (publishing, book retailing, security printing).